litmuschaos/litmus/README.md

 ## Contributing to Chaos Hub

-Check out the <a href="https://github.com/litmuschaos/community-charts/blob/master/CONTRIBUTING.md" target="_blank">Contributing Guildelines for the Chaos Hub</a>
+Check out the <a href="https://github.com/litmuschaos/community-charts/blob/master/CONTRIBUTING.md" target="_blank">Contributing Guidelines for the Chaos Hub</a>

 ## Adopters